-- · each director of RGA: - · each executive officer of RGA; - the current directors and executive officers of RGA as a group; and - persons who are known to be holders of 5% or more of shares of RGA common stock.
+- each director of RGA; - each executive officer of RGA; - the current directors and executive officers of RGA as a group; and - persons who are known to be holders of 5% or more of shares of RGA common stock.

 Each person has sole voting and investment power over the shares reported except as noted.
 For purposes of this table, "beneficial ownership" is determined in accordance with Rule 13d-3 under the Exchange Act, pursuant to which a person or group of persons is deemed to have "beneficial ownership" of any shares of common stock that such person has the right to acquire within 60 days.
-For computing the percentage of the class of securities held by each person or group of persons named above, any shares which such person or persons has the right to acquire within 60 days (as well as the shares of common stock underlying fully vested stock options) are deemed to be outstanding for the purposes of computing the percentage ownership of such person or group but are not deemed to be outstanding for the purposes of computing the percentage ownership of any other person or group.
+For computing the percentage of the class of securities held by each person or group of persons named above, any shares which such person or persons has the right to acquire within 60 days (as well as the shares of common stock underlying fully vested stock options) are deemed to be outstanding for the purposes of computing the percentage ownership of such person or group.
 No director, nominee or named executive officer owns more than one percent of RGA's outstanding common stock.

 Beneficial Ownership of Equity Securities

 Name Title of Equity Security Number of Equity Shares(1) Percent of Class

 David B. Atkinson MetLife common stock

 RGA common stock 148,597(2)

-William J. Bartlett MetLife common stock '
+William J. Bartlett MetLife common stock

 RGA common stock 5,500

 J. Cliff Eason MetLife common stock

 RGA common stock 18,750(3)

 Stuart I. Greenbaum MetLife common stock

 RGA common stock 24,633(4)

 Alan C. Henderson MetLife common stock

 RGA common stock 12,996(5)

 Steven A. Kandarian MetLife common stock 46,112(6)

 RGA common stock

 Jack B. Lay MetLife common stock 200(7)

 RGA common stock 80,231(8)

 Georgette A. Piligian MetLife common stock 69,167(9), 20(10)

-RGA common stock
+RGA common stock -

 Joseph A. Reali MetLife common stock 138,933(11), 170(12)

-RGA common stock
+RGA common stock -

 Paul A. Schuster MetLife common stock

 RGA common stock 91,211(13)

 Graham Watson MetLife common stock

 RGA common stock 156,718(14)

 A. Greig Woodring MetLife common stock 90

 RGA common stock 444,824(15)

 All directors and executive officers as a group (14 persons) MetLife common stock 254,502(16)

-RGA common stock 1,056,765(17) 1.7%
+RGA common stock 1,056,765(17) 1.7